Turn browsers Into buyers with a custom Nearby App.

 Since content for a Nearby App is managed outside the app, additions and updates can happen as frequently as you need them.

-Simply place a beacon near the thing you want to provide more information about.
-Then, using our PHY.net platform, link that beacon to existing content – a page on your website, your Facebook page, your Yelp reviews or a YouTube video – and that content will appear in your app when users are near that beacon.
-Content isn’t limited to one beacon.
-You can share that same content across hundreds or even thousands of beacons.
+Simply place a beacon or other touchpoint near the thing you want to provide more information about.
+Then, using our PHY.net platform, link that touchpoint to existing content – a page on your website, your Facebook page, your Yelp reviews or a YouTube video – and that content will appear in your app when users engage with that touchpoint.
+Content isn’t limited to one touchpoint.
+You can share that same content across hundreds or even thousands of touchpoints.

 With TapActionsTM, you can quickly create mobile experiences that let people tap to tweet a specific message to get a reward, join an email newsletter list, request information and more.